S$197/S$397

 Ionic Bonding

-• Understand nomenclature of ionic compounds.
+• Understand and derive the name and chemical formula of ionic compounds.

 Covalent Bonding I